smit-collab/Data-analysis-for-Uber-trips/README.md

 ### Key Points
 • If we observe the chart properly then we can see that as the sum of squared distance decreases with the number of clusters  increases.
-After k=6 there is significant reduction. so we can choose 6 or 7 as as the cluster.
+After k=6 there is significant reduction. so we can choose 6 or 7 as as the cluster.<br/>
 • Predicting new location such as (40.7332,-74.2342) then it is centroid for cluster 2.
 So the new latitude and longitude value 40.7332,-74.2342 should be assigned to the cluster 2 .
 This will be as distance from the centroid of cluster 2 is minimum.
 So the uber ride will come closer to cluster 2.